The ultimate spring cleaning checklist

 ☐ Unplug and dust electrical items (gaming consoles, TV, etc.)

-☐ Clean the center table
+☐ Clean the centre table

 ☐ Clean bookshelves, CD/DVD racks